isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/intro-how-dxml-works.md

+---
+title: How AEM Guides works
+description: Learn how to How AEM Guides works
+---

 # How AEM Guides works {#id167G9A00DO4}

 The following diagram illustrates how AEM Guides works with AEM and any DITA editor to enable content management, reuse, translation, and review in an enterprise scenario.